From Atiyah Classes to Homotopy Leibniz Algebras: Introduction

-\begin{thm*}[C] Assume that $(L,A)$ is a Lie pair and $\Cp$ is a commutative $A$-algebra.
+\begin{introthm} Assume that $(L,A)$ is a Lie pair and $\Cp$ is a commutative $A$-algebra.
 When endowed with the sequence of multibrackets $(\lambda_k)_{k\in\NN}$, the graded vector space $\sections{\wedge^\bullet A^*\otimes L/A\otimes \Cp}[-1]$ becomes a Leibniz$_\infty$ algebra --- a natural generalization of Stasheff's $L_\infty$ algebras~\cite{Lada_Stasheff} first introduced by Loday~\cite{Loday} in which the requirement that the multibrackets be (skew-)symmetric is dropped.

 If $E$ is an $A$-module, the graded vector space $\sections{\wedge^\bullet A^*\otimes E \otimes \Cp}[-1]$ becomes a Leibniz$_\infty$ module over the Leibniz$_\infty$ algebra $\sections{\wedge^\bullet A^*\otimes L/A \otimes \Cp}[-1]$.